chance189/I2C_Master/README.md

 ### Verification on Nexys 4 DDR

 In the folder \Nexys_4_Test a few files are included: top.v, and SSEG.v, and nexys.xdc.
 The files are utilized to run on the Nexys 4, communicating with the ADT7420 on the board, getting Celcius temperature readings every second, and display them on the seven segment displays.
-The input switches are used to select
+Note that the output temperature is in Celcius, and is rounded to nearest integer.
+To get decimal, simply shift to the right however decimal precision you want, and select a fixed point.
+The output temperature is displayed in hexadecimal, therefore 1A would be equal to 26C, or 78.8F.

 ### Author
 * Chance Reimer